 Aircraft will be repainted with the new livery as they are taken out of service for regularly-scheduled maintenance.
 The first aircraft painted with the new livery, a Continental B-737, began operating before the formal closing of the Merger Agreement.
-More than 200 aircraft have been repainted in the new livery and additional aircraft with the new livery are entering service on a regular basis.
+Additional aircraft with the new livery are entering service on a regular basis.
 Until the combined Carrier receives a single operating certificate, the newly repainted Continental aircraft must carry the statement "Operated by Continental Airlines."
-Aircraft operated by the Carriers' regional partners will be repainted in the new livery with the name United Express with repainting of those aircraft on a schedule similar to the mainline aircraft.
+Aircraft operated by the Carrier's regional partners will be repainted in the new livery with the name United Express with repainting of those aircraft on a schedule similar to the mainline aircraft.

 More widespread use of the new United marketing identity will occur on Customer Day One.
-United will implement airport signage with the United name and Continental logo at many airports on or about Customer Day One.
-The Continental name and logo will continue to be used to designate Continental's separate airport operations until the Carriers can combine flight operations under a single operating certificate.
+United will implement airport signage with the new logo on or about Customer Day One.